OpenDSA/OpenDSA/RST/source/Glossary.rst

       Harmonic Series, and is written :math:`{\cal H}_n`.
       This sum has a value between :math:`\log_e n` and :math:`\log_e n + 1`.

+   head
+      The beginning of a :term:`list`.

+   header node
+      Commonly used in implementations for a :term:`linked list` or related structure, this node preceeds the first element of the list.
+Its purpose is to simplify the code implementation by reducing the number of special cases that must be programmed for.

+   heap
+      This term has two different meanings.
+Uncommonly, it is a synonym for :term:`free store`.
+      Most often it is used to refer to a particular data structure.
+      This data structure is a :term:`complete binary tree` with the requirement that every node has a value greater than its children (called a :term:`max heap`), or else the requirement that every node has a value less than its children (called a :term:`min heap`).
+      Due to its space and time efficiency, the heap is a popular choice for implementing a :term:`priority queue`.

    induction hypothesis
       The key assumption used in an induction proof, that the theorem